ComProbe Analyzer Capture File

 3.1 | 24 Votes

-A CFA file is a cached audio file created by several Adobe software programs, including After Effects, Premiere Pro, and Encore.
+A CFA file may also be a cached audio file created by several Adobe software programs, including After Effects, Premiere Pro, and Encore.
 It contains audio data that has been conformed to a proprietary Adobe format.
 CFA files are used for improving the software's performance when processing audio data and when generating audio waveform previews.

 When importing audio data, the software transforms the audio into a format that can be quickly processed by the software.
 This removes the need for the audio to be reprocessed each time it is used.
 However, due to the caching, there may be a delay the first time audio is imported.